picpicb/FSimulator/README.md

 ## Prerequisites

 ### Run Zookeeper
-Use the following command from console to run zookeeper
+Use the following command from console to run zookeeper from your zookeeper installation folder

 ```
-zookeeper-server-start.bat C:\kafka_2.12-2.4.1\config\zookeeper.properties
+zookeeper-server-start.bat config\zookeeper.properties
 ```

 ### Run Kafka

-Use the following command from console to run kafka
+Use the following command from console to run kafka from your kafka installation folder

 ```
-kafka-server-start.bat C:\kafka_2.12-2.4.1\config\server.properties
+kafka-server-start.bat config\server.properties
 ```

 Use the following command from console to create a kafka topic